ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     drwxr-xr-x  16 tecadmin  tecadmin  512 Feb 22 12:34 mycontract

-**2.** We need to know the Docker network that we are currently in so that we can modify some scripts, that will then create more Docker containers for us to use.
+**2.** We need to know the Docker network that we are currently in so that we can modify some scripts that will then create more Docker containers for us to use.
 Enter the command below to see all of our Docker networks